CMU-SAFARI/Apollo/README.md

 ### Set of Reads

 * Apollo supports the reads set in FASTA format.
 For each read (i.e., sequence), the number of characters per line has to be the same, except for the last line.
-For example, a sequence of length 1000 can either be represented in a single line with 1000 characters or can be splitted into multiple lines where each line include the equal number of characters.
+For example, a sequence of length 1000 can either be represented in a single line with 1000 characters or can be split into multiple lines where each line include the equal number of characters.
 Only exception here is the last line, which can have any number of characters but no more than the characters that the prior lines have.
 An illustration of a sequence with a length of 10 would be:

 >\>read1
 >TAT